Provo, UT Lightning Strike Map

 Live Lightning Data for Provo

-App links are added after release.
-For now, use this city page plus the nearby-lightning and alert guides to make faster weather and safety calls in Provo.
+Download the mobile app for live alerts, then use this city page plus the nearby-lightning and alert guides to make faster weather and safety calls in Provo.

 Thunderstorm Season in Provo